matn7/CS-Notes/src/main/java/basic_java/BLACK_ORANGE_NOTEBOOK.md

     - Faster GC through use multiple CPU.
     - Do not want to stop application, performance of application is key.
 - Parallel Compaction Collector:
     - Parallel GC plus algorithm which reduce GC time.
-Use in app with pause time constraint.
+    - Use in app with a pause time constraint.
-- Concurrent Mark-Sweep Collector CMS:
+- Concurrent Mark Sweep Collector CMS:
     - CMS has algorithm which service big collections which results in long pauses.
     - Reply time is more important than throughput.
 - Garbage first G1 Collector:
     - Multi processors machines with vast memory.
     - Server style GC, high time probability and high throughput.
     - Late heap operations Global Marking sre executed parallelly with application thread.